tnunnink/L5Sharp/README.md

 DeepWiki is an AI-powered platform that automatically generates comprehensive, Wikipedia-style documentation for any public GitHub repository, complete with interactive diagrams and a conversational assistant to answer technical questions about the codebase.
 (From Perplexity)

-The link below is for the DeepWiki entry for this repository.
 [https://deepwiki.com/tnunnink/L5Sharp](https://deepwiki.com/tnunnink/L5Sharp)

 ## Requirements